 Employers and employees both want the top 401(k) plan they can get, but each party has different considerations.
-Employers want to offer a great benefit but keep costs low, whereas employees want an easy to use 401(k) that will help them grow their investments over time.
-Luckily, these two interests don’t have to be mutually exclusive with Human Interest.
+Employers want to offer a great benefit but keep costs low, whereas employees want an easy-to-use 401(k) that will help them grow their investments over time.
 So, when looking for the best 401(k), whether as an employee or an employer, what are the considerations you should take into account?

 Employer match: The bigger the better

 Employers have a lot of leeway when it comes to contributing to your 401(k).
 They are legally allowed to contribute a percent of your salary and/or match your contribution to the 401(k) plan either whole or in part.
 Although you can contribute up to $18,500 to your own 401(k) – with an extra $6,000 per year if you’re over age 50 – your employer may contribute up to 100% of your salary as long as it does not exceed $53,000 per year for 2016.
 As you can see, a generous employer match is a huge benefit to your overall retirement plan, and can help you start saving more than you could alone.